JordanMartinez/purescript-json-codecs/DESIGN.md

 ### Minimizing `Proxy` arguments

-Throughout this codebase, there are newtypes like `RLRecord` or `RowListObject`.
+Throughout this codebase, there are newtypes like `RLRecord` or `RowListObject` that are typically used in `Record` or `Variant`-related type clases.
 These newtypes remove the need to pass `Proxy` args to a type class function to help guide type inference.
-Rather, that information is passed via the newtype but uses one less curried function to do so.
+Rather, that information is passed via the newtype.
+This makes the code a bit harder to read because there is additional wrapping and unwrapping going on, but the result is one less curried function.